Opinion | Suicide by cop is preventable. Two recent tragedies show the need for better training.

 Both cases appear to be textbook examples of suicide by cop — in which someone intentionally behaves in a threatening manner so as to provoke police to shoot — which underscores again the need for police departments to change the hidebound ways they train officers to deal with these fraught situations.
 “Heartbreaking and it keeps happening,” Chuck Wexler of the Police Executive Research Forum said.
 “And with training it is preventable.”

 Several years ago, Mr. Wexler’s think tank developed a training guide to deal with a range of use-of-force situations.
 In 2019, it added a detailed protocol on suicide by cop situations.
 Of the nearly 1,000 fatal police shootings in the United States every year, it is estimated that about 100 fall in this category.
 The forum’s training guide emphasizes that police must first consider their own safety and that of others but lays out a strategy of de-escalation.
-Instead of barking orders that are likely to add to the mental distress of someone already in crisis, the training teaches police to create space, slow things down, ask open-ended questions and hold off reaching or pointing their weapons.
+Instead of barking orders that are likely to add to the mental distress of someone already in crisis, the training teaches police to create space, slow things down, ask open-ended questions and hold off reaching for or pointing their weapons.

-The forum’s training was initially met with skepticism — if not outright hostility — by some in the law enforcement community who feared it would end up getting officers killed.
+The forum’s training was initially met with skepticism — if not outright hostility — by some in law enforcement who feared it would end up getting officers killed.
 But a study of the forum’s training for the Louisville Metro Police Department found a dramatic decrease in use-of-force incidents and injuries to both citizens and officers.
-Such experience and growing frustrations about police violence and nationwide calls for reform have, as The Post’s Tom Jackman and Dan Morse reported, helped give the protocol growing acceptance.
+Such experience and growing frustrations about police violence and nationwide calls for reform have, as The Post’s Tom Jackman and Dan Morse reported, helped the protocol gain acceptance.
 According to the forum, close to 100 police departments have adopted the program.
 Sadly, though, some only do so after a tragedy occurs.

 In Syracuse, a troubled 17-year-old is dead after his mother called for help.
-In Syracuse and Rochester both, officers are having to live with the question asked by Rochester Mayor Lovely Warren (D) — a question that all police departments should take to heart: “Could this have ended differently?”
+In Syracuse and Rochester both, officers are having to live with the question Rochester Mayor Lovely Warren (D) asked — a question that all police departments should take to heart: “Could this have ended differently?”

 Read more: